marcosperanza/tms/develop-environmet.md

 The test suite uses an environment variable for locating the target url, if not set a default value is used `http://localhost:3000`

+**WARNING** the test suite will clean the database, DO NOT RUN IN PRODUCTION.

 ```
 npm install
 export TARGET_URL=http://my_stage_url